medxpy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ### 14-Owner and group
 Changes the owner to vincent and the group owner to staff for all the files and directories in the working directory

+### 15-Symbolic links
+Changes the owner and the group owner of _hello to vincent and staff respectively.
+-The file *_hello* is in the working directory
+-The file *_hello* is a symbolic link